eflautt/ga-data-science/lessons/lesson-6/readme.md

 <a name="guided-practice2"></a>
 ## Guided Practice: Using the LinearRegression object (15 mins)

-We learned earlier that the the data in it's current state does not allow for the best linear regression fit.
+We learned earlier that the the data in its current state does not allow for the best linear regression fit.
 With a partner, generate two more models using the log-transformed data to see how this transform changes the model's performance.
 Complete the following code to update X and y to match the log-transformed data.
 Complete the loop by setting the list to be one True and one False.

 ```python
 X =